zeek/zeek/scripts/policy/protocols/smtp/detect-suspicious-orig.zeek.rst

    Places where it's suspicious for mail to originate from represented as all-capital, two character country codes (e.g., US).
-It requires Bro to be built with GeoIP support.
+It requires Zeek to be built with GeoIP support.

 .. zeek:id:: SMTP::suspicious_origination_networks